Explanations Based on Item Response Theory (eXirt): A Model-Specific Method to Explain Tree-Ensemble Model in Trust Perspective: Background

 \subsection{Item Response Theory}

-Item Response Theory belongs to the field of Psychometrics and provides mathematical models for the estimation of latent traits\footnote{latent traits: refers to a family of mathematical models that relate observable variables (test items, for example)\cite{PASQUALI2003_tracos_latentes}.}, by proposing ways to represent: the relationship between the probability of an individual giving a specific answer to an item, or its latent trait, and the characteristics (parameters) of the items considering the analyzed knowledge area \cite{de2000teoria_irt_ref}.
+The area of Item Response Theory (IRT) belongs to \textit{Psychometrics} and offers mathematical models for estimating latent traits, relating the probability of an individual giving a specific response to an item with the characteristics of the items in the area of knowledge analyzed \citep{PASQUALI2003_tracos_latentes,de2000teoria_irt_ref}.

-According to \cite{de2000teoria_irt_ref}, typically when evaluating the performance of individuals in a test, traditionally the total number of correct answers given by them is used.
-Even if this is the most natural way to evaluate individuals, one must consider that it has several limitations, such as: how to evaluate individuals who get the test questions right without having the necessary knowledge to get them right? --- that is, individuals who ``have guessed" certain answers and got them right --- as well as, how to evaluate the level of difficulty posed by each question?
-And lastly, can a specific test, or even a specific question, distinguish individuals who have the knowledge needed to answer it from individuals who do not have such knowledge?
+Traditional assessment methods measure individuals' performance on tests based on the total number of correct answers, but this approach has limitations.
+For example, how to deal with correct answers obtained by chance, or even how to evaluate the difficulty of each test question \cite{de2000teoria_irt_ref}.

+Unlike traditional assessments, IRT focuses on test items, evaluating performance based on the ability to get specific items correct, not just the total count of correct answers \cite{hambleton1991fundamentals_irt_2}.

-In this regard, the IRT aims to allow an evaluation of the latent characteristics of an individual that cannot be directly observed and aims to provide the relationship between the probability of an individual correctly answering an item and his/her latent traits.
-In other words, the individual's ability in the area of knowledge being assessed \cite{hambleton1991fundamentals_irt_2}.
+IRT seeks to evaluate unobservable latent characteristics of an individual, providing the relationship between the probability of a correct answer and their latent traits, that is, the individual's ability in the area of knowledge evaluated \cite{hambleton1991fundamentals_irt_2}.

-An interesting feature of the IRT is that it focuses on the items and not on the test as a whole.
-Thus, an individual's performance is assessed by taking into account his/her ability to get specific items on a test and not simply by considering how many items he/she got right. \cite{de2000teoria_irt_ref}.

-In general, IRT can be considered as a set of mathematical models that try to represent the probability of an individual getting an item right as a function of item parameters and respondent's ability\footnote{Respondent: an individual taking a test.}.
-Thus, the greater the individual's ability, the greater his chance to get answers right. \cite{hambleton1991fundamentals_irt_2}.

-The calculation of the item parameters has different implementations in the literature, such as ``Rasch Dichotomous Model'' \cite{kreiner2012rasch_params_item} and ``Birnbaum’s Three Parameter Model'' \cite{birnbaum1968some_parameters_irt}.
-The implementation used herein is the most popular today, namely the logistic model $3PL$, shown in equation \ref{eq:ml3}, which consists of a model capable of evaluating the respondents of a test from the estimated ability ($\theta_{j}$), along with the probability of correct answer $P(U_{ij} = 1\mid\theta_{j})$ calculated as a function of an individual's ability $j$ and the item parameters $i$.

-Seeking to better explain what each of the item parameters shown in the equation \ref{eq:ml3} is, the following definitions are given: